Kurento/kurento/source/knowledge/nat.rst

 (Address-)Restricted Cone NAT
 -----------------------------

-This type of NAT allows inbound transmissions from a *specific source IP address* but allowing for *any source port*.
+This type of NAT allows inbound transmissions from a *specific source IP address* but allows for *any source port*.
 Typically, an inbound rule of this type was previously created dynamically, when the local host initiated an outbound transmission to a remote one.

 Visualization: